Hostaway/api/source/includes/_changelog.md

 ## Changelog
+**2021-03-31**
+- A new reservation status `ownerStay` is available.
+The status is used to identify the dates reserved by the property owner.
+  A reservation of `ownerStay` status must not have financial information.
+The main use case is to have information about owner stays in the financial reporting module.

 **2020-12-18**
 - `confirmed` reservation status is deprecated for creating/updating reservations.
 - listing update endpoint is improved.
 Now it's safe to pass only fields you want to update.
 No need to pass entire object.